cyc-anime/cyc-anime.github.io/anime/towanoquon.markdown

   Video and audio source is from philosophy-raws.
 Subtitles are from Doki, though I've made a few changes.
 I modified the ending karaoke and <s>obliterated comic sans</s> changed some fonts.

 patches: true
-patchinfo: Looks like I totally forgot the subtitles in episode 6.
-Apply the patch for the subs.
+patchinfo: The wrong subs were in episdoe 3.

 status: Complete
 groups: philosophy-raws, Doki